cy70sin3/cy70sin3.github.io/_posts/2015-10-10-Crackmes-BeatMe.md

 {% endhighlight %}

 Moving onto user input we can see that the username is stored at 0x080493EC and the password stored at 0x0804940A.
-Basic length checks are performed and the values are then moved to 0x0804941E and 0x0804941F.
+Basic length checks are performed and the values are then moved to 0x0804941E and 0x0804941F respectively.
 Finally it calls the function at 0x080481E4 which performs additional checks.

 {% highlight c %}